CarGurus Header

 The CarGurus verdict

-The Citroen C5 X is a rather charming and interesting car; a refreshing change from the SUVs that dominate the new car market.
-On top of that, it’s decent value on list price and finance, is very comfortable, has a huge boot and will cost a similar amount to own as most of its chief rivals.
+The Citroen C5 X is a rather charming and interesting car; a refreshing change from the SUVs that dominate the used car market.
+On top of that, it represents decent value for money, is very comfortable, has a huge boot and will cost a similar amount to own as most of its chief rivals.
 Sure, the handling and performance is middling at best, so if you want a plug-in hybrid that’s fun on a good road and a bit different to the norm, the Cupra Formentor is a better shout.

 Even so, the big Citroen C5 X has lots going for it, and while it isn’t objectively the best big estate, nor the best plug-in hybrid for efficiency or performance, it’s still overall a thoroughly likeable and recommendable family car.